21cmfish: Fisher-matrix framework for fast parameter forecasts from the cosmic 21-cm signal: Results

 The resulting $1,2\sigma$ error ellipses obtained using our Fisher matrix are shown in Figure~\ref{fig:corner_Park19}, along with the 21cm-only\footnote{\citet{Park2019} also shows posteriors obtained by combining existing UV LF observations with the mock 21cm power spectra in the likelihood.} MCMC posteriors by \citet{Park2019}.
 We note that we plot the MCMC chains produced by \citet{Park2019}, but do not exactly reproduce their published posteriors and 68\% credible intervals due to some small differences in burn-in steps and removal of local minima in the posterior between that work and ours.
 The chains have 229 steps and 35 walkers.
 We remove the first 50\% of steps as burn-in and also remove $\sim24\%$ of the chains which we identify as falling into local minima.
 The median maximum likelihood for the MCMC was $\mathcal{L}_\mathrm{max} \sim 10^{-4}$ and we remove chains in local minima -- where the likelihood in the final step is $< 10^{-10}$.

 Our Fisher-matrix approach clearly recovers the inferred degeneracies between parameters in all cases, and produces comparable uncertainties to those estimated using the MCMC.
-The marginalised 68\% credible intervals on each parameter obtained with the Fisher matrix are within $40\%$ of those obtained with the MCMC (with the exception of \LX where the Fisher error is $\sim50\%$ of the MCMC value).
+The MCMC contours and the Fisher ellipses are oriented similarly and have similar ellipticities demonstrating that the correlations between parameters are well-captured by the Fisher matrix analysis.
+The marginalised 68\% credible intervals on each parameter obtained with the Fisher matrix are within $40\%$ of those obtained with the MCMC (with the exception of \nuX where the Fisher error is $\sim50\%$ of the MCMC value).
+These results do not change significantly if we use the median inferred parameters obtain by \citet{Park2019}, implying any difference in uncertainties are dominated by the approximation of the posterior as Gaussian, rather than the position of the posterior peak.
 As noted in Section~\ref{sec:method_fisher}, the Fisher matrix will give the minimum uncertainties, so we do expect our technique to slightly underestimate the errors compared to a full mapping of the posterior.
 Nevertheless, this remarkable agreement validates our Fisher matrix approach as an efficient tool to explore 21-cm observational constraints on cosmology and astrophysics, providing the parameter degeneracies remain approximately Gaussian, dramatically reducing the need for expensive MCMC runs.
 For comparison, the MCMC run by \citet{Park2019} required 70,000 individual simulations, whereas our Fisher-matrix approach required only 17.

 The parameter where the Fisher-matrix constraints are most different from the MCMC is \astarII.
 This is because \citet{Park2019} set a uniform prior on $\astarII = [-0.5,1]$, whereas in the Fisher-matrix approach we do not set any bounding conditions and make the assumption of a Gaussian likelihood, so the confidence ellipse can extend to $\astarII > 1$, making it broader than the MCMC posterior.